bondagit/aes67-linux-daemon/README.md

 ## Run the demo ##
 <a name="demo"></a>
 To run a simple demo use the [run\_demo.sh](run_demo.sh) script.
 See [script notes](#notes).
+The demo configures and uses a loopback of 8 channels with AM824 codec (S32 format) codec at 48Khz and saves the output to a wav file.

 The demo performs the following operations: